 Residency + PhD in Biomedical Sciences

-Dual training leading to a PhD in biomedical sciences in combination with American College of Veterinary Pathologists (ACVP) board certification prepares trainees for leadership positions in academia, the biotechnology and pharmaceutical industries, and national and international laboratories.
+Dual training leading to a PhD in biomedical sciences in combination with American College of Veterinary Microbiologists (ACVM) board certification prepares trainees for leadership positions in academia as well as national and international laboratories.

-Dissertation research is conducted under the direction of highly collaborative and internationally recognized research faculty in state-of-the-art laboratories.
-Student also have academic research opportunities with the USDA-ARS Animal Disease Research Unit, the WSU Animal Health Research Center, and the Paul G. Allen School for Global Health.
+Dissertation research is carried out under the direction of a highly collaborative research faculty who are experienced in mentoring trainees within state-of-the-art laboratories.
+Students have additional research opportunities through a close partnership with the USDA-ARS Animal Disease Research Unit.

-- Bacterial and viral respiratory and gastrointestinal disease
+- Bacterial and viral respiratory and gastrointestinal diseases

 - Parasitic infections

 - Transmissible spongiform encephalopathies

 - Vector-borne diseases

 5-year residency program

 Applicants must have a DVM degree from an AVMA accredited college of veterinary medicine or comparable foreign institution and be eligible for enrollment in the Graduate School at Washington State University.